Alabama swamped, child died in floods from slow-moving front

-BIRMINGHAM, Ala.
-(AP) — Flash flood warnings will remain in effect for most of Alabama Thursday, forecasters said, as a stalled weather front keeps drenching the state, leaving high water that covered roads, swamped a Piggly Wiggly, unleashed sewage and forced water rescues.
+PELHAM, Ala.
+(AP) — Flash flood warnings were in effect Thursday for a swath of the southeastern U.S. after a stalled weather front drenched Alabama, leaving high water that covered roads, swamped a Piggly Wiggly store, unleashed sewage and forced water rescues.
 A child’s death was blamed on the floods.

 As much as 6 inches (15 centimeters) of rain fell in about a day as the low-pressure system lingered over Alabama and the Florida Panhandle.
 The forecast called for particularly intense rain Thursday in parts of metro Birmingham, which were under a flash flood watch, but meteorologists predicted another wet day for most of the state and parts of Florida.